Chewing It Over—and Over and Over and Over

 Beyond boosting people’s health, Fletcher also promised that his diet would remake American society.
 For starters, it would eliminate starvation and poverty, since people could get by with much less food by chewing it more.

 And he had even bigger plans for international reforms.
 He definitely would have appeared at a few “ideas festivals” nowadays.
-Inevitably, then, he got invited to join the international food relief movement during World War One.
+Inevitably, then, he got invited to join the international food relief movement during World War I.

 The big focus for this relief movement was Belgium.
 Belgium had been overrun by Germany early in the war, leaving millions starving.
 And the relief efforts for this crisis were led by future U.S. president Herbert Hoover.